Rules of Play

 • Stealing: No Stealing allowed!

-• Run Rule: 20 after 3, 15 after 4, 10 after 5 innings – Run Rule not in affect during Ice Breaker (Round Robin) games
+• Run Rule: 20 after 3, 15 after 4, 10 after 5 innings – Run Rule not in effect during Ice Breaker (Round Robin) games

 • Courtesy Runner: Teams will be permitted one courtesy runner per inning.
 The courtesy runner can be any player in on the lineup card for that game (subs must be listed).
 If the courtesy runner is due up to bat while on base, an out will be recorded in that player’s spot in the batting order.